Hypoxia (medicine): Causes

 Oxygen passively diffuses in the lung alveoli according to a concentration gradient, also referred to as a partial pressure gradient.
 Inhaled air rapidly reaches saturation with water vapour, which slightly reduces the partial pressures of the other components.
-Oxygen diffuses from the inhaleded air, to arterial blood, where its partial pressure is around 100 mmHg (13.3 kPa).
+Oxygen diffuses from the inhaled air to arterial blood, where its partial pressure is around 100 mmHg (13.3 kPa).
 In the blood, oxygen is bound to hemoglobin, a protein in red blood cells.
 The binding capacity of hemoglobin is influenced by the partial pressure of oxygen in the environment, as described by the oxygen–hemoglobin dissociation curve.
 A smaller amount of oxygen is transported in solution in the blood.